SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Many participants, including myself, felt left out of the conversation due to the social dynamics of the discussion.
 The moderator did try to include all participants manually, but this did not solve the fundamental problem with the method of testing.

+Nikhil's round 2 in 2024 had the following features:
+- It was a 3v3 AP lite with 4 minute speeches instead of 3.
+- Participants ar

 explain why no pois.